‘The rising sun’

 Your memory is like a missed kiss.
 You want to taste and swim in again.

 I love the song of the Jazz.
 Old men and women singing songs of love and lost.

-I like the old streets sounds.
-You can hear the spirits of the night that can’t never rest.
+I like the old streets sounds and you can hear the spirits of the night that can’t never rest.

 New Orleans is my mistress and place to fall into her darkness.

 I need her more than she needs me, but she is sweet and allowed me to become part of her.
-Darkness loved the dark.
-We are one with the night.
+Darkness loved the dark and we are one with the night.